XHLNC-FM: The end of classical and Toño era

-"Dear listeners, it is with a heavy heart that we inform you that as of March 1st, XLNC1 will no longer be broadcasting on the air (104.9FM).
+"Dear listeners, it is with a heavy heart that we inform you that as of March 1, XLNC1 will no longer be broadcasting on the air (104.9 FM).
 We will, however, maintain our streaming service online via our website at www.xlnc1.org, and you will still be able to listen to us through our App on iPhone and Android devices.
 We are truly grateful for all the years we have been able to reach our wonderful audience in San Diego and Baja California, and we sincerely thank you for all of your generous support through the years."

 The station ended FM transmissions on March 2, and on March 3, the new format was announced: the 104.9 frequency was taken over by Grupo Larsa Comunicaciones, the largest broadcaster in Sonora which had assumed control of stations in Mexicali in 2017, and began to carry its flagship Toño Spanish Adult Hits format in a non-commercial version, owing to XHLNC's status as a social station.